Destination: Your Future

 You've been thinking about enrolling, but the next question on your mind is "How will I afford it?"
 At CAU, we understand that each student has a unique situation, so finding the right financial aid plan for your aviation degree programs is essential.
 Financial aid is available to those who qualify and our financial aid coordinators will help you determine the best financial plan for your unique needs.

-In addition, CAU offers a variety of scholarship opportunities including our Reaching New Heights' Scholarship.
-With this scholarship, we are proud to award 100-$10,000 scholarships.
+In addition, CAU offers a variety of tuition reduction opportunities including our Reaching New Heights Tuition Reduction Program.
+With this program, we are proud to award $10,000 in tuition reduction to eligible students.
 We are committed to assisting students with financial resources to pursue their dreams of a career in the aviation industry.

 Career Advantages